Bonadan/API_test/README.md

  * Debugger PIN: 109-948-541
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-There are two ways to test it
+There are two ways to test it.

 2.1 Copy the HTTP address(in my case, http://124.0.0.1:2000) into the browser while the server(script) runs.
 The browser should display the current time.
-2.2 Run client script while server(api_test.py) is running; the console should print the current time.
+2.2 In Api_client_request.py, paste the HTTP address into the URL variable and run the script.
+The console should print the current time.